rsxrsxrsx/VTE-wiki/content/DEC/PDP11/PiDP11_Image_Conversion.md

 # Converting Pi11/70 images for use on real Qbus systems
 The disk images provided with Oscar Vermuelen's beautiful [PiDP-11/70 kit](https://obsolescence.wixsite.com/obsolescence/pidp-11) (I have one- you should, too!) are extremely useful, packed full of great software and lovingly prepared by fellow PDP enthusiasts.
-They are also often built for UNIBUS PDP11s, whereas my PDP11 is Qbus.
+They are also built for the UNIBUS PDP11/70, whereas my PDP11 is Qbus.
 Below is how I have gone about converting these various images for use on a Qbus PDP11.
 With thanks to [Mark Matlock](http://rsx11m.com/) for his assistance (and patience :>).

 ## RSX11M+
 RSX11M+ is my personal favorite PDP11 operating system.
 There is just an inexplicable draw in the way that it behaves, so of course it was my first target.
 Rebuilding RSX11 requires at minimum a brand new SYSGEN, and since we are also running DECnet and Johnny Bilquist's BQTCP, we will also need fresh NETGEN and IPGENs.
 Let's tackle the SYSGEN first.
 Below is my SIMH configuration file: